reactjs/react.dev/src/content/reference/react/StrictMode.md

 ### Fixing bugs found by detaching and re-attaching DOM refs in development {/*fixing-bugs-found-by-cleaning-up-and-re-attaching-dom-refs-in-development*/}

 <Canary>
 In canary and experimental channels, React will run an extra setup+cleanup cycle in development for DOM refs, much like it does for Effects.

+React will detach DOM refs that were created via `useRef` by setting `ref.current` to `null` before setting it back to the DOM node.

 For [`ref` callbacks](/reference/react-dom/components/common#ref-callback), React will call the callback function with the DOM node as its argument.
 It will then call the callback's [cleanup function](reference/react-dom/components/common#returns) before calling the `ref` callback function again with the DOM node as its argument.

-Similarly, React will detach DOM refs that were created via `useRef` by setting `ref.current` to `null` before setting it back to the DOM node.

 You can read more about DOM refs in [Manipulating the DOM with Refs.](/learn/manipulating-the-dom-with-refs)
 </Canary>